esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 > ## FAIR is not open
 >
-> Some data cannot be openly shared for example due to privacy considerations.
+> Some data cannot be openly shared for example because of privacy considerations.
 > For such situations the following guideline from the EU H2020 programme may be followed:
 >
 > *"As open as possible, as closed as necessary."*
 >
 {: .callout}

-## Why FAIR
+## Why FAIR?

 The original authors of the FAIR principles had a strong focus on enhancing reusability of data.
 This ambition is embedded in a broader view on knowledge